babashka/babashka/README.md

 Copyright © 2019 Michiel Borkent

 Distributed under the EPL License.
-This project contains modified Clojure code which is licensed under the same EPL License.
 See LICENSE.

+This project contains code from:
+- Clojure, which is licensed under the same EPL License.
+- [conch](https://github.com/clj-commons/conch), which is licensed under the same EPL License.